kubermatic/terraform-provider-kubermatic/website/docs/r/cluster.index.markdown

 * `floating_ip_pool` - (Required) The floating ip pool used by all worker nodes to receive a public ip.
 * `security_group` - (Optional) When specified, all worker nodes will be attached to this security group.
 If not specified, a security group will be created.
 * `network` - (Optional) When specified, all worker nodes will be attached to this network.
 If not specified, a network, subnet & router will be created.
+* `subnet_id` - (Optional) When specified, all worker nodes will be attached to this subnet of specified network.
+If not specified, a network, subnet & router will be created.
+* `subnet_cidr` - Change this to configure a different internal IP range for Nodes.
+Default: `192.168.1.0/24`.

 ### `aws`